 Performing Artist.
 Educator.
 Composer.

-While living in the city of Miami, Peal has played and recorded with great ensembles such as the South Florida Jazz Orchestra (The Music of Gary Lindsay: Are We Still Dreaming, and South Florida Jazz Orchestra featuring Rick Margitza) and Frost Studio Jazz Band.
-While a part of these ensembles, Peal performed with renowned artists such as Randy Brecker, Kevin Mahogany, Arturo Sandoval, John Hart, Brian Lynch, Janis Seigel, Nicole Yarling, and Gregg Field.
+Dr. Peal performed and recorded with great ensembles such as the South Florida Jazz Orchestra (The Music of Gary Lindsay: Are We Still Dreaming, and Cheap Thrills: The Music of Rick Margitza) and the Frost Studio Jazz Band.
+As a member of these ensembles, Peal performed with renowned artists such as Randy Brecker, Kevin Mahogany, Arturo Sandoval, John Hart, Brian Lynch, Janis Seigel, Tony Succar, Martin Bejerano, and Gregg Field.
 In addition to being a sideman, he performs and records original music with his post-bop inspired jazz project, aPeal Music.

 Dr. Peal served as teaching assistant for the MusicReach program at the Frost School, which enriches the lives of underserved youth in Miami-Dade County through music.
-His responsibilities entailed jazz combo instruction and providing feedback to undergraduate music students that taught high school students in his program.
-He is also a teaching artist with Young Musicians Unite and was the musical director for the Brownsville Unity Music Project.
+His responsibilities entailed jazz combo instruction and supervision of the undergraduate music students that taught high school students in his program.
+He has also served as a teaching artist with the Community Arts Program, Young Musicians Unite and the Brownsville Unity Music Project.